bestlab/Ising-Model/README.md

 of an input trajectory to within a user-defined accuracy.
 However, for very high accuracy (low error tolerance), the code may take infeasibly long to run.
 This may be especially true for proteins with longer sequences.
-Note that compilation (which can be achieved with the "make" command in the "swDCA" directories) and use require that the Armadillo linear algebra library for C++ be installed.
+Note that compilation (which can be achieved with the "make" command in the main directory) and use require that the Armadillo linear algebra library for C++ be installed.